Skip to main content

 Humanize

-To add organic movement to your sequences, the engine features built-in Humanize capabilities:
+To add organic movement to your sequences, the engine features built-in Humanize capabilities.
+All three axes are independent and can coexist with Gate % and Flex Gate:

 Multi-Channel Output